Jenniferdersjant/lab22june/README.md

 ### Business question:
-_"Are the rental prices of films are higher for categories that are more popular?"_
+_"Are rental prices of films higher for categories that are more popular?"_

 **Data:**
 In order to answer this question, the database 'Sakilla' is used.